Are Mattresses Shipped in a Box As High Quality as Other Mattresses?

-- 2.2% of mattresses sold are returned at Mattress Firm which highly discourages returns with a fee of $79.99 (source).
-Most consumers are probably deterred by the high fee.
-Also according to Consumer Reports most people know if they like a bed they lie on within the first 20 minutes so they may get it correct the first time.
+- 2.2% of mattresses sold are returned at Mattress Firm, which highly discourages returns with a fee of $79.99.
+The high fee probably deters most consumers.
+Also, according to Consumer Reports, most people know if they like a bed, they lie on it within the first 20 minutes so they may get it correct the first time.

 How Much Market Share Do Online Mattress Companies Have?

 Online brands are still relatively new.
 Many are startups who’re new to the industry (former online marketers).
-According to Trade publication Furniture Today, bed in a box mattresses make up 12% of the market in 2017, which is double what it was in 2014 (it took 3 years to double in size).
+According to the Trade publication Furniture Today, bed in a box mattresses made up 12% of the market in 2017, double what it was in 2014 (it took 3 years to double in size).

 Blending of Online and Offline Models

 Over time both models – offline and online – are starting to blend.
 For example, Purple mattress tested their new mattress models in Mattress Firm stores which you could argue is an antithesis of what they stand for.
 You can try a Leesa at West Elm stores.
 Casper brings beds to you and has products at Target stores.

 Casper is ranked #4 and #5 for the top-rated foam bed in a box mattress.
 Use code UNBOX50 to save $50 on Casper.

 Retailers are hiring eCommerce managers and coming out with boxed beds with creative names that are part of the culture: Sealy has Cocoon.
 Sleep Number has its Bed.
 However, it seems less likely they’ll create an affiliate program or work with mattress reviewers as aggressively as online-first brands.

 In tests, here are some of the top performers:

 For innerspring or hybrid mattresses, we like Idle Sleep for its ultra-long return policy of 18 months and lifetime warranty.